 In addition to the above, you are expected to write as a professional.
-The grade you earn in the course will be based, in part, on the following unwritten rules, which are assumed by all courses at this level.
+The grade you earn in the course will be based, in part, on the following the unwritten rules, which are assumed by all courses at this level.
 First, all writing must follow the rules of Standard American English.
 Do ignore the rules of the language.
 Additionally, all writing must follow academic style.
 This means there you can use neither contractions nor colloquialisms.
-Should your paper have too many simple errors, expect me to hand it back without a grade.
+Should your paper have too many simple errors, expect me to hand it back ungraded.

-As words mean something, and as words have both a denotation and a connotation, you must use definitions relevant to the course, thus general-purpose references are not appropriate.
+As words mean something, and as words have both a denotation and a connotation, you must use definitions relevant to the course, thus general-purpose references (such as dictionaries and encyclopedias) are not appropriate.